top of page

 Pros: Extremely good app for smartphones.
 Gives the wearer a lot of control and even includes a geo-tagging system to automatically remember the settings you prefer in your favourite café.
 Also produce exceptionally good power instruments for severe hearing loss.

-Cons: Rechargeable products don’t have Telecoils (for use in public buildings with ‘loop systems’), so if you want that then consider other options.
+Cons: Rechargeable products don’t have Telecoils (for use in public buildings with ‘loop systems’), so if you want this then consider other options.
 Sadly, GN’s relatively small market share compared to others seems to have begun to impact on service levels, with much of this now located in Hungary rather than the UK, causing long waits for repairs.

 Oticon